Overview

 Interplay between external stimuli and internal processing

-Perception is not a one-way street where the environment impacts the individual.
-Instead, it’s a dynamic process where the internal states (such as mood, expectations, and past experiences) also shape how external stimuli are interpreted.
+Perception is not a one-way street where the environment impacts the person.
+Instead, perception is a dynamic process where the internal states (such as mood, expectations, and past experiences) also shape how external stimuli are interpreted.
 For example, the same painting can evoke different emotional responses in other people based on their past art exposure, emotional state, or cultural background.
 Cognitive biases like confirmation bias can also influence perception, leading individuals to interpret information in ways that confirm their preexisting beliefs.

-Perception is a complex process that not only reflects the world but also creates it from an individual’s standpoint.
-It relies on a network of physiological processes, specialized brain regions, and neural pathways.
-However, it also incorporates psychological elements like emotions, biases, and mental frameworks.
+Perception is a complex process that not only reflects the world but also creates it from a person’s standpoint.
+Perception relies on a network of physiological processes, specialized brain regions, and neural pathways.
+However, perception also incorporates psychological elements like emotions, biases, and mental frameworks.
 These components work together to create the experiences that comprise human consciousness and interaction with their environment.

 There are several types of perception, including: